aws/sagemaker-python-sdk/doc/overview.rst

 Use Scripts Stored in a Git Repository
 --------------------------------------
-When you create an estimator, you can specify a training script that is stored in a GitHub or other Git repository as the entry point for the estimator, so that you don't have to download the scripts locally.
+When you create an estimator, you can specify a training script that is stored in a GitHub (or other Git) or CodeCommit repository as the entry point for the estimator, so that you don't have to download the scripts locally.
 If you do so, source directory and dependencies should be in the same repo if they are needed.
 Git support can be enabled simply by providing ``git_config`` parameter when creating an ``Estimator`` object.
 If Git support is enabled, then ``entry_point``, ``source_dir`` and  ``dependencies`` should be relative paths in the Git repo if provided.